niek-sidn/hsm_workshop_nethsm/Slide12.md

 without a wrapper (e.g. IBM cloud hsm).
 If you are a Thales customer: they also offer a cloud product, that even integrates with their hardware.
 [Link to trial](https://thales.eu.market.dpondemand.io/signup/)
-AWS offers CloudHSM at $1.50 an hour, so that looks sort of reasonable,
+AWS offers CloudHSM at $1.50 an hour, so that looks sort of reasonable.

 #### Beware
-but, as with all cloud products...
+But, as with all cloud products...
 ...beware of vendor lock-in, and keep an eye on your wallet, cloud can get expensive real fast.
 Also: maybe a vendor also has a charge per hour / charge per key / charge per use.
 ...Or all of the above..., please ask your teams financial engineer.